Justintimeforcode/Kickstarter-Game-Table-Price/README.md

 Step 4: Analyze the Data

-A. Create Calculation for Profit per table: as Profit = Price - Cost, and we are willing to change price to increase profit, the profit equation goes like this: y = x - 2557
+A. Create Calculation for Profit per table: as Profit = Price - Cost, and we are willing to change price to increase profit, the profit equation goes like this: y = x - 3800

-B. Create total profit calculation: as total profit = profit per table * number of tables sold and profit per table = x - 2557, Total Profit = (x - 2557) * z where x is table cost and z is number of tables sold.
+B. Create total profit calculation: as total profit = profit per table * number of tables sold and profit per table = x - 3800, Total Profit = (x - 3800) * z where x is table cost and z is number of tables sold.

 C. Create an equation that finds z using x: because we cannot easily solve an equation with two independent variables, we need to find the relationship between z and x to replace z in the total profit calculation.

 In our data, we have both the "Cost for most popular Pledge (ADJ 2022)" and "Backers for most popular Pledge".
 Using this data, we will create a scatterplot graph to find the trendline defining the relationship between these two values.
 As we cannot sell less than 0 tables, the trendline for this data will be exponential instead of linear.

 As shown in the Table Price Vs. Number of Backers, the exponential trendline is y = 2130e^-0.001x where y is number of backers and x is price of table.
-Compiling the Total Profit and quantity of backers per table price gives us Total Profit = (x - 2557) * 2130e^-0.001x.
+Compiling the Total Profit and quantity of backers per table price gives us Total Profit = (x - 3800) * 2130e^-0.001x.

-D. Find the Maximum of the final Total Profit Equation: Using Wolfram alpha, we paste in the equation and ask for the maximum and it returns to us that the Total Profit is largest at the table price $3,575 with a calculated number of tables sold at 59.67 tables, rounded up to 60 tables, with a total calculated profit of $59,672
+D. Find the Maximum of the final Total Profit Equation: Using Wolfram alpha, we paste in the equation and ask for the maximum and it returns to us that the Total Profit is largest at the table price $4,800 with a calculated number of tables sold at 17.5 tables, with a total calculated profit of $17,500

 Step 5: Present the Data